jswymer/mydoctest/articles/finance-setup-chart-accounts.md

 - The **Allow G/L Acc.
 Deletion Before** field must be set in the **General Ledger Setup** window, and the account must not have ledger entries on or after that date.
 - If the **Check G/L Account Usage** field in the **General Ledger Setup** window is selected, then the account must not be used in any posting groups or posting setup.

-Project "Madeira" will prevent you from deleting a general ledger account that stores data that is needed in the chart of accounts.
+Financials will prevent you from deleting a general ledger account that stores data that is needed in the chart of accounts.

 ##See Also
 [The General Ledger and the Chart of Accounts](finance-general-ledger.md)